sara-nl/spiderdocs/source/Pages/getting_started.rst

 On :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` you will use Slurm to schedule, manage and execute your jobs.
-Slurm (short for Simple Linux Utility for Resource Management) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for Linux clusters.
+Slurm (short for Simple Linux Utility for Resource Management) is an open source, fault-tolerant, highly scalable, cluster management and job scheduling system for Linux clusters.
 Further information can be found at the `Slurm documentation page`_.
 You can see the currently installed version of Slurm by typing ``sinfo --version`` on the command line.